Protect your iOS device

 ...Loading Table of Contents...

 If you use an iPhone or iPad, you may have heard the myth that they are more secure.
 This is not necessarily true.
-Security depends on a combination of how we use our devices, and their own software, which can be found to have vulnerabilities at any time.
-Complete the following steps to make your device more secure.
+Security depends on a combination of how we use our devices and their own software, which can be found to have vulnerabilities at any time.
+Follow the steps in this guide to make your device more secure.
 Get in the habit of checking these settings from time to time, to make sure nothing has changed.

 Use the latest version of your device's operating system (OS)